tix209/TSOAX/README.md

 ### From source

+#### macOS (February 2022)

+1. Install XCode and eigen 3 with brew install eigen
+2. Install Qt5.
+This installation was checked with Qt 5.12.12 from download.qt.io/archive/qt/5.12/5.12.12
+3. Download CMake (GUI version) from cmake.org.
+This installation was checked with CMake 3.23.0
+4. Download VTK source code.
+This installation was checked with VTK 8.1.1 from https://github.com/Kitware/VTK/tree/v8.1.1
+5. Configure an Xcode VTK project with CMake.
+In CMake: select Release in CMAKE_CONFIGURATION_TYPES activate Module_vtkGUISupportQt, Module_vtk_GUISupportQtOpenGL, VTK_Group_Qt uncheck BUILD_SHARED_LIBS set Qt5_DIR to the subfolder clang_64/lib/cmake/Qt5 of the Qt directory
+6. Compile VTK in XCode, selecting Intel and/or Silicon architectures
+7. Download TSOAX git clone --recursive https://github.com/tix209/TSOAX.git
+8. Configure an Xcode TSOAX project with CMake.
+In CMake: set Qt5_DIR to the subfolder clang_64/lib/bin of the Qt directory set VTK_DIR to the build  folder of VTK
+9. Compile a Release version of TSOAX in XCode, selecting Intel and/or Silicon architectures (You may comment out including omp.h and delete -fopenmp as well update the include directory of eigen3 in the source)

 #### Linux and macOS (>=10.8)
 1. Install [Eigen 3](http://eigen.tuxfamily.org) and [Qt 5](https://www.qt.io)
    using your package manager ([Homebrew](https://brew.sh) or dnf, apt):